 Managing e-waste is a growing challenge for communities, provinces and countries.
 According to Ontario Electronic Stewardship (OES), there are 649 companies providing services to collect, transport, process, refurbish, reuse, consolidate and repackage e-waste in the province.
 In 2013 over 75,000 tonnes of e-waste was collected and processed in Ontario; roughly a 500% increase over amounts processed in 2009.

 Results from exposure studies in e-waste recycling workplaces in low and middle income countries indicate that workers have very high levels of exposure to many hazardous substances, including flame retardants, PCBs, dioxins, lead, arsenic, cadmium and chromium among others.
 In other workplace settings, these exposures have been associated with several occupational diseases including chronic respiratory disease, reproductive issues and cancer.
 Very little is known about flame retardant exposure levels in e-waste handling facilities in high income countries; no studies have been conducted in Canada.
-Recent industry growth coupled with the lack of information on exposure levels means that there is a need for exposure assessment in this sector in order to prevent future occupational disease.

 To the best of our knowledge this will be the first study to provide a detailed flame retardant exposure assessment for Canadian workers in an e-waste recycling facility.
 This information is critical for identifying areas for improved primary prevention, including the development of exposure reduction strategies.

 The data collection for this project is compete and the study team is working to analyze and report results to the occupational health and safety community.
 This project will be completed by mid-2018.

 This study is funded by a grant from the Ontario Ministry of Labour Research Opportunity Program: